 Amy Chasteen Miller

 Dr. Miller's primary area of specialization is gender studies, with additional research interests in deviant behavior, culture, and health.
-Since 2003, her research has focused on the sociology of childbirth.
+For about a decade, her research has focused on the sociology of childbirth.
 In a large-scale project to explore women's diverse experiences with childbirth in the U.S., she has conducted qualitative research on midwives and their clients, women who choose unassisted homebirth, and the experiences of women giving birth in hospitals.
-Dr. Miller serves as Associate Dean for Academic Affairs for the College of Arts and Letters, but she continues to teach one course each semester in the sociology program.
+Dr. Miller also has a research interest in college student engagement and success, particular with regard to the role of diversity.

 Miller, Amy Chasteen.
 2012.
 “On the Margins of the Periphery: Managing the Stigma of Unassisted Childbirth.”
 Sociological Spectrum 32(5): 406-423.